Clemapfel/jluna/docs/manual.md

 });
 ```

-Here, we are executing a function that simply iterator to 10000, where `volatile` assures the loop is actually executed.
-Just executing this lambda is our base, next we have executing this task using `std::thread`, then `jluna::Task`.
-None of these functions interact with the C-library, this is just to measure how costly creating a `jluna::Task` is.
+Here, we are executing a function that simply iterates to 10000, where `volatile` assures the loop cannot be optimized away by the compiler.
+As a base comparison, we simply execute this function.
+Next we created a `std::thread`, which is then immediately scheduled and executes the function.
+Lastly, we do the same using `jluna::Task`, which, internally, using a Julia `Base.Task` to do the same.

-#### Result: 30% speedup
+### Constructing `jluna::Task`: Results

 (number of cycles: `2000000`)